What is a Federal Direct PLUS Loan?

 Step 1: Students and parents must complete the Free Application for Federal Student Aid (FAFSA).

-Step 2: Go to studentaid.gov.
-Have your parent sign in using their FSA ID.
+Step 2: Go studentaid.gov.
+Have your parent sign in to their Account Dashboard using their FSA ID.

 How much can my parent(s) borrow?

 The annual limit on a Federal Direct Parent (PLUS) Loan is equal to LMU’s Estimated Cost of Attendance minus any other financial aid you receive.
 For example, if your cost of attendance is $10,000, and you receive $6,000 in other financial aid, your parents can borrow up to $4,000.

 What is the interest rate?

 The Bipartisan Student Loan Certainty Act of 2013 sets the annual interest rate on Direct PLUS Loans at the rate on high-yield 10-year Treasury notes plus 4.6%, but caps that rate at 10.5%.
 As a result, rates are expected to change annually.
 Parents that borrow the PLUS Loan over multiple years will have a set of fixed-rate loans, each with a different interest rate.